 Some other advantages of these accounts include no stock market risk and the fact that you cannot lose the money invested, as opposed to a Roth IRA or 401k.

-When you purchase one of these types of plans, you also get a death benefit.
+When you purchase one of these plans, you also get a death benefit.
 However, you must medically qualify with the life insurance company before you can buy the plan.
-This may be difficult to do depending on your health history.
+This may be difficult to do, depending on your health history.

-Furthermore, people who are in a higher tax bracket do not receive a tax deduction on their annual contribution limit because the premiums are paid with after-tax money.
+Furthermore, people in a higher tax bracket do not receive a tax deduction on their annual contribution limit because the premiums are paid with after-tax money.

-Use Optional Insurance Riders to Customize Your Tax-Free Retirement Account
+Use Optional Insurance Riders to Customize Your TFRA Account

 While most applicants prefer the lowest death benefit possible in their TFRA plan, there are riders you may want to consider to broaden your coverage and add additional living benefits: